ABQAURP's Board of Directors

 Chairman of the Board

-Dr. Paslidis earned his medical doctorate degree with Valedictorian honors at Ross University School of Medicine in Dominica, WI; his PhD Magna Cum Laude in Cell Biology at the University of Crete, School of Medicine in Greece and completed Pre and Postdoctoral Fellowships at the University of Texas, MD Anderson Cancer Center in Houston and Baylor College of Medicine, Texas.
-He later attained his Masters in Health Care Management at the Harvard School of Public Health, graduating Magna Cum Laude.
-Dr. Paslidis was staff physician, and later Medical Director, of the White River Rural Health Centers for the 18 rural community health clinics overseeing 34 providers and over 100,000 patient visits per year.
-Through this, he discovered an ability to convene diverse medical providers and organizations in collaborative efforts to improve quality of care at both the state and national levels.
-Afterwards, he spent several years as CEO and President of the Arkansas Quality Improvement Organization; managing over 800,000 Medicare and Medicaid beneficiaries under CMS and Medicaid contracts.
-Most recently he served as CMO/VP of Medical Affairs of Northern Arizona Healthcare/Verde Valley Medical Center.
+Dr. Paslidis started as staff physician and rose to Chief Medical Officer of the White River Rural Health Centers (presently AR Care) for the 18 rural community health clinics overseeing 36 providers and over 120,000 patient visits per year.
+Through this, he discovered an ability to convene diverse medical providers and organizations in collaborative efforts to improve quality of care at both the state and national levels (NACHC).
+He spent several years as CEO and President of the Arkansas Quality Improvement Organization (prior PRO); managing over 800,000 Medicare and Medicaid beneficiaries under CMS and Medicaid contracts statewide and regionally.
+Dr. Paslidis also served as CMO/VP of Medical Affairs of Northern Arizona Healthcare/Verde Valley Medical Center.

-Joseph G. Vitolo, MD, CHCQM, FABQAURP
+Joseph G. Vitolo, MD, FAPA, FASAM, CHCQM, FABQAURP

 He has the following certifications: Diplomate of the American Board of Psychiatry and Neurology, Diplomate of American Board of Addiction Medicine, Certified by the American Society of Addiction Medicine, Diplomate and Senior Disability Analyst of the American Board of Disability Analysts, Certified Disability Examiner of the National Association of Disability Examiners, Fellow of the American Board of Quality Assurance and Utilization Review Physicians, Certified Health Care Quality Management, Certified-Community Emergency Response Team, and holds a FEMA-National Incident Management System Certificate.